dogancantorun8/ai-journey/README.md

 # ai-journey
 I plan to learn many topics about artificial intelligence here, starting from the basic level.
-I will list the topics I will learn in the readme section.
+I will list the topics I will learn in the readme section.I would like to thank the C and System Association and Kaan Arslan as a source for creating this repo.

 * __Gözden Geçirme ve Hazırlık__